panedrone/sdm_demo_todolist_golang/README.md

 # sdm_demo_todolist_golang
-Quick Demo of how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Go: Gorm or direct "database/sql".
+Quick Demo of how to use [SQL DAL Maker](https://github.com/panedrone/sqldalmaker) + Go:

+* Gorm
+* direct "database/sql".

 Both parts are sharing the same Vue.js front-end and the same SQLite3 database.